A THRILLER FROM THE FRONT LINES OF EMERGENCY MEDICINE

 too much to save.

-The Devil's Ledger.
-The debut novel by Ryan Herrington
+First, Do No Harm is the debut novel by Ryan Herrington

 Former Denver paramedic